GFDRR/CCDR-tools/_sources/docs/intro-risk.md

 In the context of disaster risk, probability refers to the frequency of occurrence or the return period of losses associated with hazardous events.
 ```

-**Probabilistic risk** is the chance of something adverse occurring.
-This method assesses the likelihood of an event(s) and it contains the idea of uncertainty because it incorporates the concept of randomness.
+**Probabilistic risk** is the chance of something adverse (impact) occurring.
+This method assesses the likelihood of an event(s) and it contains the idea of uncertainty because it incorporates the variability between frequent, low impact events and rare, high impact events.

 In contrast, a **deterministic risk** model typically models one scenarios, representing a real event or an individual, finite risk scenario (e.g. mean, median, worst case), but does not quantify the variability around it.